 - Prior to any college visit, notify the College Counselor and the Student Office Administrative Assistant.
 NOTE: Students must obtain a College Visit Form from the college or university.
-This form must be signed by the college/university representative and returned to the Student Office Administrative Assistant the first day back at school.
+This form must be signed by the college/university representative and returned to the Student Office Administrative Assistant the first day back at school; otherwise the absence will be considered unexcused, and the procedure on page 22 will be followed.
 In addition, the student must follow-up with the College Counselor either in person or through a summary email. - Prior to any dental/medical or DMV appointment, the parent must email the Student Office Administrative Assistant or the student must bring a note from home, signed by a parent, indicating the time and nature of the appointment.
 Emails or notes should be received in the student office before 8:15 a.m.
 Any written notes after 8:15 a.m. will require parent's confirmation.

 NOTE: Students must obtain a Return to School Pass from the dentist/doctor and return it to the Student Office Administrative Assistant.
-Notes must be turned in within 24 hours of the appointment; otherwise the absence and/or tardy will be considered unexcused.
-If unexcused, the procedure on page 21 will be followed.
+Notes must be turned in within 24 hours of the appointment; otherwise the absence and/or tardy will be considered unexcused, and the procedure on page 22 will be followed.

-- For all other planned absences, the student or parent should speak to the Upper School Director as early as possible but at least one week prior to the planned absence so that an advanced homework sheet may be obtained.
-This enables the student to begin the completion of any make-up work. - NOTE: If the student is traveling out of state, please email the travel dates and destination to the school nurse at schoolnurse@deerfieldwindsor.com.
+• For all other planned absences, the student or parent should speak to the Upper School Director as early as possible but at least one week prior to the planned absence so that an advanced homework sheet may be obtained.
+This enables the student to begin the completion of any make-up work.